FooBarShebang/codecs_lib/README.md

 # codecs_lib

-Python 3 implementation of a number of encoding / decoding algorithms used with the AGE Reader devices.
+Python 3 implementation of a number of simple encoding / decoding algorithms mostly for scrambling rather than compression of the data.

 ## Installation